 Module 6 is the programming for the setpoint (alarms) output parameters.
-To have setpoint outputs, a setpoint option card needs to be installed into the PAX (see Ordering Information).
+To have setpoint outputs, a setpoint Plug-in card needs to be installed into the PAX (see Ordering Information).
 Depending on the card installed, there will be two or four setpoint outputs available.
-For setpoint hardware and wiring details, refer to the bulletin shipped with the option card.
+This section replaces the bulletin that comes with the setpoint plug-in card.
+Please discard the separate literature when using the Plug-in card with the Digital PAX.
 For maximum input frequency, unused Setpoints should be configured for UFF action.
 The setpoint assignment and the setpoint action determine certain setpoint feature availability.
 The chart below illustrates this.